Learning Management System (LMS)

 7. Admin Management – User accounts, roles, permissions, organizations, courses, and catalogues are managed through the system admin console.

-8. Learner Experience – LMS portals with course catalogues, training schedules, assessments, discussion forums, and other features optimize the learner experience.
+8. Learner Experience – LMS portals with course catalogs, training schedules, assessments, discussion forums, and other features optimize the learner experience.

 These capabilities make the LMS a scalable platform for automating and managing nearly every aspect of corporate training in one system.